flupes/svplume/listing.md

 On ***deck***, Plume is well-equipped for offshore cruising, with a full sail inventory, a three-reef mainsail setup, and a masthead sloop rig optimized for shorthanded sailing.
 She carries robust self-steering and autopilot systems, solar panels (one fixed and one mobile), jacklines, and a liferaft, along with additional safety gear including an EPIRB and AIS.
 Quality hardware throughout includes Lewmar Ocean Series winches.
 Her anchoring system is comprehensive, with an exceptionally reliable 15 lb main anchor rigged on 120 ft of chain and 150 ft of line (270 ft total rode), complemented by a storm anchor and a stern anchor.

 ### Refit
 Starting in fall 2019, Plume underwent a comprehensive refit.
 Every element and system from bow to stern was inspected to identify anything in need of repair or replacement.
-Some of the key upgrades are noted under **[Inventory]({%link inventory.md%})** below with their respective years noted.
+Some of the key upgrades are noted under **[Inventory]({%link inventory.md%})** with their respective years.

 ### Reason for Sale
 We are selling Plume as we begin a new chapter with a different cruising program aboard a 40’ aluminum sailboat in France.
 Though it is hard to part with Plume, we look forward to meeting her next owners and watching them enjoy an exceptional boat ready for her next adventures.